-- Protect you against some hardware failures, for example, some memory problems. - Provide EMS hardware monitors that notify you of hardware events that may indicate impending hardware failure. - Maintain logs that can give you critical help in determining the cause of failures. - Enable you to troubleshoot system problems with the system online or offline.
+- Protect you against some hardware failures, for example, some memory problems. - Provide EMS Hardware Monitors that notify you of hardware events that may indicate impending hardware failure. - Maintain logs that can give you critical help in determining the cause of failures. - Enable you to troubleshoot system problems.